Contact Lens Care

 Prescriptions & Eye Tests

-Yes, smoking is bad for your eyesight and can often be the cause of many serious health issues.
+Yes, smoking is bad for your eyesight and has been linked to many serious health issues.
 While you inhale smoke into your lungs, the toxins contained in cigarettes can spread throughout your entire body and can affect your eyes.

 How does smoking affect your eyes?